cap-js/docs/about/best-practices.md

 ## Data

-All data processed and served by CAP services is *passive*, and representated by *plain simple* data structures as much as possible.
+All data processed and served by CAP services is *passive*, and represented by *plain simple* data structures as much as possible.
 In Node.js it's plain JavaScript record objects, in Java it's hash maps.
 This is of utmost importance for the reasons set out in the following sections.

 ![passive-data.drawio](assets/passive-data.drawio.svg)

 ### Extensible Data

-Extensibility, in particular in a SaaS context, allows customers to tailor an SaaS application to their needs by adding extension fields.
-This fields are not known at design time but need to be served by your services, potentially through all interfaces.
+Extensibility, in particular in a SaaS context, allows customers to tailor a SaaS application to their needs by adding extension fields.
+These fields are not known at design time but need to be served by your services, potentially through all interfaces.
 CAP's combination of dynamic querying and passive data this is intrinsically covered and extension fields look and feel no different than pre-defined fields.

 For example, an extension like that can automatically be served by CAP: